-Some airlines, such as Qantas and Virgin, offer free transfers for some of their connecting customers.
-There is also a free shuttle bus; the T-Bus which runs from 6.00am until 8.30pm.
+Some airlines, such as Qantas and Virgin, offer free transfers for selected connecting customers.
+There is also a free shuttle bus, the T-Bus, which runs from 6.00am until 8.30pm.
 The journey takes approximately 15 minutes.

-If you are in a hurry, I suggest you take the train between terminals.
+If you are in a hurry, I suggest taking the train between terminals.
 The station is easy to find, the trip is less than 5 minutes, and it costs $6.40.
-You don’t need an Opal card you can buy a single ticket.
+You don’t need an Opal card; you can buy a single ticket.
 A taxi can cost as much as $17-25 one way as traffic can be horrendous between terminals.

 What time does is Sydney Airport open?

-There is a flight curfew in Sydney after these hours, and flights that are running late are fined so in some cases they divert to Melbourne or Brisbane to avoid this if there are unavoidable delays.
+There is a flight curfew in Sydney after these hours, and flights running late are fined, so sometimes, they divert to Melbourne or Brisbane if there are unavoidable delays.

 Can you sleep overnight at Sydney Airport?

-If this sounds too hideous, and I would not recommend it, there is a Rydges Hotel on site near the International Terminal and several hotels within 1 km of the domestic terminals.
+If this sounds too hideous, and I would not recommend it, there is a Rydges Hotel right at the door of the International Terminal.
+There are several more hotels within 1 km of the domestic terminals.

 How long before my flight do I need to arrive at the airport?

 The suggested times are two hours before a domestic flight and three hours before an international flight.
 If you are travelling by car, please allow for extended delays during peak hours.
 The peak traffic times are 6.30-9.30am and 4.30-6.30pm.